International offices: guide

 Strategic objectives

-• maximise timely opportunities for shared learning that supports Scottish colleagues, partners and stakeholders in strategic decision making domestically and internationally; the ongoing delivery of our work; and wider work on alignment and keeping pace with EU legislation and policy development
+• develop strategic insights from engagement with the EU’s evolving political landscape, agenda and policies.
+We will maximise timely opportunities for shared learning that support Scottish colleagues, partners and stakeholders in strategic decision making domestically and internationally; to support ongoing delivery; and add value to wider work on alignment and keeping pace with EU legislation and policy development.
+Including, as appropriate assessments ahead of Specialised Committees and the review of the Trade and Cooperation Agreement in 2026

 See previous strategic objectives in our website archive.